Youth Engagement Support (YES) Staff

 Education: Bachelor’s degree in psychology, sociology, social work, education or a related field.

-Minimum two years of related experience, such as mental or behavioral health experience with adolescents and families.
+Experience: Minimum two years of related experience, such as mental or behavioral health experience with adolescents and families.

-Position Summary: The Youth Engagement Support (YES) Staff are responsible for the daily care, engagement, and supervision of program residents at the Girls Residential Program (GRP).
-This position partners with the therapeutic, educational, and life skills staff to meet organizational goals and individual resident goals.
-Th residents we serve have experienced long-term complex trauma as well as the majority have experienced long term disruptions in placements since being placed in the foster care system at a very young age.
-Staff will be trained on Trust-Based Relational Intervention Model (TBRI) and required to use this model in their everyday interactions with residents and peers.
-TBRI will be the foundational communication and behavior model for all staff and residents.
+Participants we serve have experienced long-term complex trauma as well as the majority have experienced long term disruptions in placements since being placed in the foster care system at a very young age.
+Staff will be trained on Trust-Based Relational Intervention Model (TBRI) and required to use this model in their everyday interactions with participants and peers.
+TBRI will be the foundational communication and behavior model for all staff and participants.
+The YES staff will work closely and collaborate with team members across multidisciplinary focus areas in the treatment of participants with behavioral health diagnoses including anxiety, depression, posttraumatic stress disorder, substance abuse and more.
+It is common for the participants to struggle with feelings of hopelessness, suicidal thoughts, feelings of anger or sadness and more.

-The YES staff will work closely and collaborate with team members across multidisciplinary focus areas in the treatment of residents with behavioral health diagnoses including anxiety, depression, post traumatic stress disorder, substance abuse and more.
-It is common for the residents to struggle with feelings of hopelessness, suicidal thoughts, feelings of anger or sadness, and more.
-The YES staff engages directly with residents to help implement the treatment plan as prescribed.
-The position involves assisting residents with activities of daily living and self-care.
-To improve resident skills, the staff members provide a supportive environment by modeling and encouraging positive behaviors and de-escalating negative behaviors.
-Reporting and recording resident progress with various interventions is also an important part of the job.
+The YES staff engages directly with participants to help implement the treatment plan as prescribed.
+The position involves assisting participants with activities of daily living and self-care.
+To improve participant skills, the staff members provide a supportive environment by modeling and encouraging positive behaviors and de-escalating negative behaviors.
+Reporting and recording participant progress with various interventions is also an important part of the job.

 Engaging with the youth supports their development, well-being, and program goals: